 The Constable's Palace in Pamplona houses the exhibition “Prevention Posters of the 20th Century”

-Irujo, responsible for closing the event, described the situation of occupational accidents in the Foral community: "Our objective is to reduce as much as possible the excessively high rate of occupational accidents that we have in Navarra.
+Irujo, responsible for closing the event, described the situation of occupational accidents in the Foral community: "Our objective is to reduce as much as possible the excessively high rate that we have in Navarra of occupational accidents.
 We do this together with three departments, Health, Social Services and Economic Development, through its Occupational Health commission.
-It was also dealt with extensively in the Employment Plan of Navarra approved last year with specific lines in which all agents cooperate,” he added.
+It was also dealt with broadly in the Navarra Employment Plan approved last year with specific lines in which all agents cooperate," he added.

 Natalia Fdez.
-“The exhibition,” he added, “allows us to visualize the evolution of occupational risk prevention and its didactic nature in a time of great illiteracy,” hence the importance of these posters to show workers how to protect themselves.
+Laviada He opened the session by highlighting that “The exhibition,” he added, “allows us to visualize the evolution of occupational risk prevention and its didactic nature in a time of great illiteracy,” hence the importance of these posters to show workers how to protect themselves.

 This is the exhibition of Prevention Posters of the 20th century